naellakhani/ai-voice-assistant/README.md

 ## How It Works

 ### System Initialization
 Resources are initialized at startup in newmain.py, initialization.py and model_managers.py.
-The Gemini API is warmed up and prompt is pre-formatted
+The Gemini API is warmed up and prompt is pre-formatted for lower latency.
+Twilio webhooks are set using ngrok url so twilio can communicate with our program when an event like an inbound call happens.

 ### Inbound Call Flow